 The art is to be able to listen beyond the words to the meaning underneath.
 Not what you think they mean from past experience or habit, but the meaning that emerges in the present.
 It's often helpful to play it back...to tell them what you heard.
 If you're not accurate the person will tell you.
 In listening and then expressing what you heard (not a parroting back although you can start out that way) it will deepen the experience, for both of you.

 This deepening is stepping into the healing power of love.

 To learn additional skills, including what to do when you have differences of opinions go to Building a loving relationship.

-To find out about our retreats on increasing loving go to Breaking Free of the Old Story Retreats (Shalom Retreats).
+To find out about our retreats on increasing loving go to Grief, Loss and Difficult Emotions Retreats.

-Jon Terrell offers Psychotherapy at his office in Northampton, Massachusetts and in New York City, in downtown Manhattan.
+Jon Terrell, M.A., offers retreats for emotional healing in western Massachusetts and in Orlando Florida.
+He is also a senior trainer in Advanced Meditation.
 For more information or if you have a question, contact him using the form below.